-I pulled into the Envoy parking lot and there it was…426 HP, bright orange, 2013, Camaro that existed in my friend’s dream.
+I pulled into the Envoy parking lot and there it was - a 426 HP, bright orange, 2013, Camaro that existed in my friend’s dream.
 Now a reality!
-He confided in me a month or so earlier, that he’d finally convinced his wife that “they” should have the car of his dreams.
+He confided in me a month or so earlier that he’d finally convinced his wife that “they” should have the car of his dreams.
 How much fun is that?

 When we are open to God’s plan for our future, particularly after retirement, there are two action steps to take:

 - Connect with His vision for your future and the dream he places in you.

 - Prepare for it financially.
 We call this a Future Funded Ministry.